Underwater Photography: Showcasing the Wonders of the Underwater World Through Black and White

 Black and white photography is a suitable photographic technique for many nature scenes.
 It requires a different way of thinking from color photography.
 A black and white photograph should be planned from the framing to the post-processing on a computer.
 Photography in black and white involves its own philosophy of photography, and black and white photos can convey certain emotions that cannot be expressed through color photos.

 Black-and-white photographs immediately emphasize the point of interest.
 The viewer’s gaze is guided by geometric shapes, lines of flight, perspectives, and the contrast between light and dark.
-These are the elements which will enable the viewer to understand the message we want to convey.
-We could simplify this by saying that a black-and-white photograph goes straight to the point to deliver its essential message.
+These are the elements which will enable the viewer to understand the message I want to convey.
+I could simplify this by saying that a black-and-white photograph goes straight to the point to deliver its essential message.
 Color photographs allow digressions and may lead the viewer to the message by secondary roads.
 Black and white is a more direct creative technique.

 Black and white photography is an uncompromising creative art.
 Errors in the framing, composition, choice of points of interest, choice of lights, or choices during processing will result in an uninteresting photo.
 Color photography is more forgiving of mistakes.
 The way that colors attract the viewer’s eyes often masks mistakes in composition.